The Town Deal - Introduction and Overview

 Who are the members of the town deal board

-E.H asked 11 months ago
+E.H asked over 1 year ago

 Thank you for the question.
 Information on the Town Deal Board can be found on this dedicated web page including membership https://www.hartlepool.gov.uk/homepage/100/hartlepool_town_deal_board_members